 - LG.1 Establish grazing units to exclude use within buffer zones established around sensitive species locations, riparian zones, other sensitive habitats, reservoirs, and sensitive cultural resource areas.
 Grazing should occur in these areas only when fully compatible with management priorities for each area. - LG.2 Over time and as funding and staff resources are available, modify the grazing program to reduce the grazing extent over the watershed as a whole, while ensuring continued use where needed to meet fire and fuels, biodiversity, and other resource management objectives. - LG.3 Preferentially use controlled grazing as a cost-effective technique to reduce fuels in the urban/watershed interface. - LG.4 Prepare annual grazing plans for each lease area to ensure that land will be grazed consistent with EBWMP goals.
-The grazing plans should specify annual stocking rates, required management actions, and monitoring to evaluate adherence to lease conditions. - LG.5 As a general standard, establish livestock stocking rates (in animal unitmonths [AUMs]) to maintain approximately 140% of minimal residual drymatter standards (modified U.S. Soil Conservation Service Standards).
+The grazing plans should specify annual stocking rates, required management actions, and monitoring to evaluate adherence to lease conditions. - LG.5 As a general standard, establish livestock stocking rates (in animal unit-months [AUMs]) to maintain approximately 140% of minimal residual dry-matter standards (modified U.S. Soil Conservation Service Standards).
 Stocking rates for individual areas may vary significantly from this standard to meet site-specific management objectives and may need to be higher or lower in strategic fuels management areas. - LG.6 Monitor effects of different grazing regimes on water quality and biodiversity and adjust grazing intensity, timing, and species as needed to meet resource objectives. - LG.7 Reduce grazing levels or eliminate grazing from areas that generate acute water quality impacts, including elevated levels of sediments, pathogens, nutrients, or other contaminants. - LG.8 Designate "banked" (i.e., typically ungrazed) areas available for use during years of low forage production to relieve pressure on areas that are grazed annually. - LG.9 Maintain leases on a 5-year renewable basis to allow the District flexibility in modifying grazing to meet watershed management objectives.
-Incorporate substantial penalties, including remediation, into-termination of the leases for violations of lease terms.

-- LG.10 Maintain the prohibition against sheep and pig grazing on local Districtlands due to fecal contamination until data are collected and methods are available to fully mitigate impacts. - LG.104 Identify standard practices, BMPs, and other measures in annual grazing plans to resolve grazing conflicts with other resources, such as: - erosion on highly erodible sites, - discharge of nutrients, pathogens, sediments, and other contaminants into reservoirs and tributaries, - interference with vegetation recovery following prescribed fire or wildfire, - damage to or destruction of sensitive plant species and communities, - excessive impact to fish and wildlife habitat, and - damage to roads, trails, and recreation areas. - LG.112 Ensure that developed water sources are designed or modified to permit use by wildlife. - LG.123 Develop BMPs for concentrated animal facilities such as paddocks, corrals, and riding arenas and incorporate them into annual grazing plans or leases as appropriate.
+Incorporate substantial penalties, including termination of the lease for violations of lease terms. - LG.10 Identify standard practices, BMPs, and other measures in annual grazing plans to resolve grazing conflicts with other resources, such as: - erosion on highly erodible sites, - discharge of nutrients, pathogens, sediments, and other contaminants into reservoirs and tributaries, - interference with vegetation recovery following prescribed fire or wildfire, - damage to or destruction of sensitive plant species and communities, - · excessive impact to fish and wildlife habitat, and - damage to roads, trails, and recreation areas. - LG.11 Ensure that developed water sources are designed or modified to permit use by wildlife. - LG.12 Develop BMPs for concentrated animal facilities such as paddocks, corrals, and riding arenas and incorporate them into annual grazing plans or leases as appropriate.